Christians and Corona Virus (COVID-19)

 The Bible and Disease Prevention

-When the Israelites came out of Egypt, God promised that He would not bring the diseases of the Egyptians upon them if they obeyed His word (Exodus 15:26).
-Today we can learn many helpful things from the wisdom on disease that God gave His people.
+The Bible also shares God’s wisdom on preventing disease.
+God understands the sinful and diseased world we live in and advises us to take wise precautions in order to maintain health.
+When the Israelites came out of Egypt, God promised that He would NOT bring the diseases of the Egyptians upon them if they obeyed His word (Exodus 15:26).
+Today, we can learn many helpful things to prevent diseases such as the following:

 - Good hygiene- God taught about hand washing long before scientists understood it as essential in disease prevention.
 He explicitly told His people that when they are possibly exposed to disease, they were to wash their hands, clothes and body (Leviticus 15:11).